Krypt1k86/powmarket/README.md

 ### Hashrate chart ($21.80)

-Add a chart to the Statistics section that visualises the historical hashrate for all of PoW.market
+Add a chart to the Statistics section that visualises the historical hashrate for all of [Sha.Center](http://sha.center)

 ### Design and UX ($21.80)

 Make improvements to the design / UX.

 ### Translate to Chinese ($21.80)

 Provide Chinese translations for all text on site.

 ## TODO
 - websocket / sse